fitolobo/Hypercomplex-Valued-Recurrent-Projection-Neural-Networks/README.md

 ```
 HyperRPNNs.csign, HyperRPNNs.twincsign, and HyperRPNNs.SplitSign
 ```
-See the reference paper for details.
+See the following [work](https://github.com/fitolobo/Hypercomplex-Valued-Recurrent-Correlation-Neural-Networks) to find a similar usage and examples.

 ### Hypercomplex-Valued Recurrent Projection Neural Networks